By Christy Kay, Cosmic Healing NW at Rising Hearts Studio

 Of course, it is also helpful to make healthy lifestyle choices when working to actively be a stress resistant person.
 The healthier our bodies, the more they can adapt to the stressors of life.
 This can be a general avoidance of known dietary stimulants like refined sugars, caffeine or nicotine.
 It can be finding ways to actively exercise and move your body.
 It also includes finding time to relax and unwind- to meditate and be still.
 It can look like going to bed early, having a calming bedtime routine, getting good restful sleep.

 Lastly, creating healthy relationships with others who can serve as a buffer in dealing with difficult situations, or being able to offer social support through tough times, is a needed trait of being healthy in a stress and trauma filled world.
-See out like-minded groups or people that can offer you support, encouragement, and a safe space to be when you need help.
+Seek out like-minded people that can offer you support, encouragement, and a safe space to be when you need help.
 Build a community around you that has the same values, beliefs, and commitment to the work needed, work that you can do.
 We DO need each other.

 Stay tuned for more tips, suggestions and ideas on how to live through these times, to care for ourselves and others, in a healthy way that allows for healing and moving through trauma and life’s difficulties.
 How to build community, and systems that work effectively for the good of all.